About Statistics Iceland

 The department is responsible for digitalisation, operation and services of computer systems as well as programming and operation of tailored software systems.

 Data collection conducts researches and collects data for the production of statistics within Statistics Iceland.
-The telephone switchboard is a part of the department.

 Director of division: Elsa B. Knútsdóttir